Late Disclosure of Evidence in a Child Custody Case

 - Withholding Child From Custodial Parent in Arizona

-Chris Hildebrand wrote this article about late disclosure of evidence in a child custody case to ensure everyone has access to information about child custody laws in Arizona.
+Chris Hildebrand wrote the information on this page about late disclosure of evidence in a child custody case to ensure everyone has access to information about child custody laws in Arizona.
 Chris is a child custody and divorce attorney at Hildebrand Law, PC.
 He has over 24 years of Arizona child custody and family experience and has received multiple awards, including US News and World Report “Top Arizona Divorce Attorneys”, Phoenix Magazine “Top Divorce Law Firms”, and Arizona Foothills Magazine “Best of the Valley” award.
 He believes the policies and procedures he uses to get his clients through a child custody case should all be guided by the principles of honesty, integrity, and actually caring about what his clients are going through in a child or family law case.